magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 think ‘this is me, this is mine.’
 We attach to things and invest them with meaning.
 When we do this, we can’t yet disentangle from them; the involvement deepens and the mess gets worse and worse.
-If we know that there is no self, that body and mind are really as the Buddha taught, then when we keep on investigating, eventually we will come to the realization of the actual condition of selflessness.
+If we know that there is no self, that body and mind are really *anattā* as the Buddha taught, then when we keep on investigating, eventually we will come to the realization of the actual condition of selflessness.
 We will genuinely realize that there is no self or other.
 Pleasure is merely pleasure.
 Feeling is merely feeling.
 Memory is merely memory.
 Thinking is merely thinking.
 They are all things that are ‘merely’ such.
 Happiness is merely happiness; suffering is merely suffering.
 Good is merely good, evil is merely evil.

 There is no real happiness or real suffering.
 There are just the merely existing conditions: merely happy, merely suffering, merely hot, merely